vyskoczilova/kybernaut-ic-dic/readme.txt

 == Frequently asked questions ==

-= I want to display fields in the same row, one besides other =
+= I want to display fields in the same row, one besides other (half width) =

 You can use this snippet to modify the classes of outputed fileds, just add them to your functions.php